MartinKanters/martinkanters.github.io/content/posts/2021-07-29-advanced-maven-reactor-use-cases.md

 I had the opportunity to work together with [@mthmulders](https://twitter.com/mthmulders) on several issues and bug fixes around the Maven reactor.
 The reactor is the backbone of multi module projects in Maven.
 Most of the things you need to know about the reactor are [documented here](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html).
-In this article I would like to show you the real advanced use-cases.
+In this article I would like to show you the real advanced use cases.
-It's a collection of use-cases of which some are useful, some are rarely needed and some are just so exotic you should question yourself what you are actually doing.
+It's a collection of use cases of which some are useful, some are rarely needed and some are just so exotic you should question yourself what you are actually doing.

 # Maven Reactor

 In Maven, you can control most of how Maven builds multi module projects using CLI flags.
-The use-cases you will find below are based on the combination of those flags.
+The use cases you will find below are based on the combination of those flags.
 First, a short summary of the relevant ones (taken from the [original docs](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html)):

 | Long | Short | Description |